kentaromiura/ODM/README.md

 # ODM Proxy Server

-This is a tiny proxy server to handle on demand load/unload of models from LM Studio, LM Studio already loads a model on first request, but this allow to always have at most 1 model loaded (plus eventual allowList), which is the case for most multi model development setup
+This is a tiny proxy server to handle on demand load/unload of models from LM Studio, LM Studio already loads a model on first request, but this allow to always have at most 1 model loaded (plus eventual allowList), which is the case for most multi model development setup.

 ## Flags

- --port, -p      : Port to serve on (default: 1234) --proxy, -x     : Port to proxy to (default: 12345) --allowlist, -a : Comma separated allowlist model names --help, -h      : This help screen.
+ --port, -p      : Port to serve on (default: 1234)

+ --proxy, -x     : Port to proxy to (default: 12345)

+ --allowlist, -a : Comma separated allowlist model names

+ --help, -h      : This help screen.

 ## Getting Started